p2000t/M2000/README.md

 If you want to compile the M2000 sources yourself, then the instructions below will get you on your way.
 Note that M2000 is depending on the Allegro 5 library, which might not be available as pre-compiled package on every platform.

 ### Linux
-* Using your Linux disto's package manager, install the essential build tools and Allegro 5 libs.
+* Using your Linux distro's package manager, install the essential build tools and Allegro 5 libs.
 For Debian/Ubuntu/Linux Mint you can use the `apt` package manager:
   ```
   sudo apt update && sudo apt install git build-essential liballegro5-dev
   ```